fossephate/JoyCon-Driver/README.md

 int rightJoyConYMultiplier = 240;

 // Enabling this combines both JoyCons to a single vJoy Device(#1)
-// if left disabled:
+// when combineJoyCons == false:
 // JoyCon(L) is mapped to vJoy Device #1
 // JoyCon(R) is mapped to vJoy Device #2
+// when combineJoyCons == true:
+// JoyCon(L) and JoyCon(R) are mapped to vJoy Device #1
 bool combineJoyCons = false;

-bool reverseX = false;// reverses joystick x bool reverseY = false;// reverses joystick y
+bool reverseX = false;// reverses joystick x (both sticks) bool reverseY = false;// reverses joystick y (both sticks)

-// attempt to automatically center sticks
+// Automatically center sticks
 // works by getting joystick position at start
-// and assumes that to be 0, and calculates offset accordingly bool autoCenterSticks = false;
+// and assumes that to be (0,0), and uses that to calculate the offsets bool autoCenterSticks = false;

 ```